edHelper.com

 Grasslands

-1 Grasslands are an interesting biome - it is too dry to grow trees, but it is not dry enough to be a desert.
-Since neither forests nor bare ground dominate the landscape there, grasses flourish and cover the area like a big, green carpet!
+1 The grassland is an interesting biome.
+It is too dry to grow trees, but it is not dry enough to be a desert.
+Since neither forests nor bare ground rule the landscape there, grasses flourish.
+They cover the area like a big, green carpet!

-3 Unlike temperate grasslands that have quite a contrast in temperature changes, savannahs are warm all year round.
-They also receive slightly more rainfall than temperate grasslands.
+3 Savannahs, on the other hand, are warm all year round.
+They also receive slightly more rainfall than temperate grasslands do.
 For animals living in savannahs, the difficult time of the year is not the winter but the dry season.
-The long drought usually causes fire and forces animals to travel for long distances to find food and water.
-Perhaps the biggest difference between temperate grasslands and savannahs is that savannahs actually have some trees scattered around!
+The long drought forces animals to travel for long distances to find food and water.
+Fires are common, too.
+Perhaps the biggest difference between temperate grasslands and savannahs is that savannahs have some trees scattered around!
 Africa, Australia, and South America all have savannahs.

 Paragraphs 4 to 5: